 At its July 11 meeting, the

-Sacramento County Board of Education voted to make a provisional appointment to fill a vacancy for Trustee Area 1.
-The post, with a term expiring in June 2018, became vacant following the resignation of Trustee Greg Geeting.
+Sacramento County Board of Education voted to make a provisional appointment to fill an upcoming vacancy for Trustee Area 1.
+The position, with a term expiring in June 2018, will become vacant following the resignation of Trustee Greg Geeting.

 Trustee Area 1 represents the following communities: College Greens, Curtis Park, downtown and midtown Sacramento, East Sacramento, Elder Creek, Florin, Hollywood Park, Land Park, McKinley Park, River Park, Tahoe Park, Vintage Park, and portions of South Land Park and Vineyard.
 The area also includes a major portion of Sacramento City Unified, and small portions of Elk Grove Unified and Twin Rivers Unified.

 When a Board member resigns four or more months before the end of a County Board member’s term, within 60 days of a resignation or vacancy, the Board must either order an election or make a provisional appointment to fill the vacancy.
 The Board considered two options (ordering an election or making a provisional appointment).
 According to the Sacramento County Voter Registration and Elections Department, a special election potentially could have cost the Sacramento County Office of Education (SCOE) between $1.14 and $2.28 million.